alexeyinkin/eb-1a/2-petition/README.md

 was the percentage of the experts where my GDE award put me.

 Writing this section was my favorite part of the process.
-After months of hard work to prepare all evidence,
-I just relaxed and let it flow, pure awesomeness without pausing for boring parts like proving some irrelevant technicalities
+After months of hard work to prepare all the evidence, I just relaxed and let it flow, pure awesomeness without pausing for boring parts like proving some irrelevant technicalities